Compare Mortgage Refinance Rates

-Comparing rates and lenders will give you a clear picture of your options so you can get the best deal for you.
-Here, we'll explain how to choose a lender you can trust, and how to compare the rate quotes.
+Comparing refinance rates and lenders will give you a clear picture of your options so you can get the best rate for you.
+Here, we’ll explain how to choose a lender you can trust, and how to compare the rate quotes.

 There are many ways to choose a reputable lender.
 You can start by checking with your current lender.
-You can also ask for a recommendation from your family or friends, or visit your local bank branch, credit union, savings institution or mortgage company.
+You can also ask for a recommendation from your family or friends, or go to your local bank branch, credit union, savings institution or mortgage company.

 Here are some questions to ask as you compare your lending options: